Jodenee/Voyager/docs/Tutorials/securing-remotes.md

 end)
 ```

 And just like that we've made the exploiter's life much harder with a few lines of code.
-Now they cannot spam the remote event anymore.
-Now there is only one issue, they can still just rejoin the server, while this is extremely tedious some may still may attempt this.
+Now they can't spam the remote event anymore, but there is only one issue, they can still just rejoin the server to reset their cooldown, while this is extremely tedious some may still may attempt this.
 If you'd like to patch this as well check out [*advanced remote security*](#advanced-remote-security).

 ## Advanced remote security